hgonzago/DevSummit-presentations/Dev-Summit-2016/security/presentation.md

 <!-- .slide: data-background="../../reveal.js/img/bg-5.png" -->
 ## **Types of apps**
   - How are you interacting with the application?
-  - Are the end users known to the application?
+  - Are the end users known to the server?
     - User-login
       - Application allows user to log in with valid credentials
-  - Are the end users unknown to the application?
+  - Are the end users unknown to the server?
     - App-login
-      - App provides credentials within the app itself
+      - All users get access via a generic app user

 ---